Skip to main content

 Manufactured homes are built in one controlled environment and then transported to the home site.
 Red certification labels from HUD are affixed to the exterior.

-A statistical analysis by the National Fire Prevention Association (NFPA) suggests modern manufactured housing is nearly three times safer than pre-HUD Code mobile homes. https://www.nfpa.org/-/media/Files/News-and-Research/Fire-statistics-and-reports/Building-and-life-safety/osmanhome.ashx
+A statistical analysis by the National Fire Prevention Association (NFPA) suggests modern manufactured housing is nearly three times safer than pre-HUD Code mobile homes.ย ย https://www.nfpa.org/-/media/Files/News-and-Research/Fire-statistics-and-reports/Building-and-life-safety/osmanhome.ashx

 Wildfire Safety

-Embers are the most common cause of ignition for both site built and manufactured homes.
+During a wildfire, embers are the most common cause of ignition for both site built and manufactured homes.
 Embers are light enough to be blown through the air and can result in the rapid spread of wildfire by spotting (in which embers are blown ahead of the main fire, starting other fires).
 This wind-driven rapid spread scenario was observed, for example, in the 2017 Tubbs Fire in Santa Rosa and in the 2018 Camp Fire in Paradise.
-Should these embers land on or near your house, they can ignite nearby vegetation, accumulated debris, or enter the home through openings or vents.
-Recent research indicated that two out of every three homes destroyed during wildfires were ignited either directly or indirectly by wind-dispersed, wildfire-generated, burning, or glowing embers and not from the actual flames of the wildfire.
-“Indirect ignition” implies either a radiant heat and/or direct flame contact exposure to the building from the combustible item ignited by the embers.
+Should these embers land on or near your house, they can ignite nearby vegetation, accumulated debris, or enter the home through openings or vents. ย Recent research indicated that two out of every three homes destroyed during wildfires were ignited either directly or indirectly by wind-dispersed, wildfire-generated, burning, or glowing embers and not from the actual flames of the wildfire. โ€œIndirect ignitionโ€ implies either a radiant heat and/or direct flame contact exposure to the building from the combustible item ignited by the embers.

 Near-home ignitions can subject some portion of a house to either a direct flame contact exposure (where the flame actually makes contact) or radiant heat exposure (the heat felt when standing next to a campfire or fireplace).
 If the fire is close enough to a combustible material, or the radiant heat is high enough, an ignition will most likely result.
-Even if the radiant exposure is not large enough or long enough to result in ignition, it can preheat surfaces thus making them more vulnerable to ignition.
-In most mobile home parks the homes are sited relatively close together.
-This can make mobile homes more vulnerable if adjacent homes are ignited by wildfire.
+Even if the radiant exposure is not large enough or long enough to result in ignition, it can preheat surfaces thus making them more vulnerable to ignition. ย In most mobile home parks the homes are sited relatively close together. ย This can make mobile homes more vulnerable if adjacent homes are ignited by wildfire.

 All homeowners should take action in four areas to reduce wildfire risk.

-First, prepare yourself and your family.
-Make a disaster plan, sign up for alerts and warnings, know your evacuation routes, pack a go bag, make a plan for your pets.
+First, prepare yourself and your family. ย Make a disaster plan, sign up for alerts and warnings, know your evacuation routes, pack a go bag, make a plan for your pets.

-Second, create defensible space around your home.
-The first five feet around the home should be clear of all combustibles.
-In most mobile home communities in Marin, homes may be located close to each other.
-When there is sufficient space between homes, be sure to clear dead grasses, weeds, plants and foliage within 30 feet from your home.
-Limb up trees and create space between plants.
-Do not use highly flammable mulches like gorilla hair.
+Second, create defensible space around your home.ย The first five feet around the home should be clear of all combustibles. ย In most mobile home communities in Marin, homes may be located close to each other.ย When there is sufficient space between homes, be sure to clear dead grasses, weeds, plants and foliage within 30 feet from your home. ย Limb up trees and create space between plants. ย Do not use highly flammable mulches like gorilla hair.
 Any kind of flammable mulch product (i.e., all bark mulch products) should be avoided in areas close to the home.

-Third, take action to harden your home.
-Mobile homes sometimes have decks which must be protected from embers.
-There should be no combustible materials under decks or the home itself.
-Make sure decks are properly screened (from the edge of the deck, vertically down to the ground) with corrosion resistant ⅛-inch mesh or smaller metal screening to minimize ember intrusion in the area under the deck.
-If there is a fence, make sure there is a noncombustible section that connects to the home.
-That could be something like chain-link, hog wire, or iron.
-The immediate solution, if you are evacuated in the event of a fire is to prop the gate open to create a break in the fence.
-If you think of the fence like a candle, we want to break the wick so it can’t burn any further.
+Third, take action to harden your home.ย Mobile homes sometimes have decks which must be protected from embers. ย There should be no combustible materials under decks or the home itself.
+Make sure decks are properly screened (from the edge of the deck, vertically down to the ground) with corrosion resistant โ…›-inch mesh or smaller metal screening to minimize ember intrusion in the area under the deck.ย If there is a fence, make sure there is a noncombustible section that connects to the home.
+That could be something like chain-link, hog wire, or iron.ย The immediate solution, if you are evacuated in the event of a fire is to prop the gate open to create a break in the fence.
+If you think of the fence like a candle, we want to break the wick so it canโ€™t burn any further.

 Make sure the area around the skirting of your home is tidy and free of brush and debris.
 Keep the roof clear of trash and leaves.

-Fourth, consider becoming a firewise community.
-Mobile home parks tend to be community oriented.
-Neighbors helping neighbors is a great way to prepare.
+Fourth, consider becoming a firewise community. ย Mobile home parks tend to be community oriented. ย Neighbors helping neighbors is a great way to prepare.

 Hardening a Manufactured Home

 We have recommended hardening decks and fences which are attached to homes.
 But what about the home itself?
 No matter how much you want to prevent hazards in your house, you cannot make it 100% fire-proof.
 But you can certainly improve the fire resistance of your home exterior by choosing the right exterior cladding.
-New siding can also increase energy efficiency, improve curb-appeal, and protect against the elements.
+New siding can alsoย increase energy efficiency, improve curb-appeal, and protect against the elements.

 LEARN MORE

-Vinyl is installed on over 30% of all new homes making it the most popular siding choice for both (mobile) manufactured homes and site-built homes.
-As vinyl is a plastic material when exposed to a radiant heat or flames it will readily deform and melt, and would therefore not provide protection to your house.
+Vinyl is installed on over 30% of all new homes making it the most popular siding choice for both (mobile) manufactured homes and site-built homes.ย As vinyl is a plastic material when exposed to a radiant heat or flames it will readily deform and melt, and would therefore not provide protection to your house.

-An alternative to vinyl siding, fiber cement, a mixture of cement, sand, and wood fibers, has a high fire resistance rating.
-Fire resistance is a factor in the durability of the product.
-Many fiber cement products carry a Class A flame spread index, the highest level possible.
-Additionally, they slow fires from spreading into buildings and damaging property.
+An alternative to vinyl siding,ย fiber cement, a mixture of cement, sand, and wood fibers, has a high fire resistance rating.
+Fire resistance is a factor in the durability of the product.ย Many fiber cement products carry a Class A flame spread index, the highest level possible.ย Additionally, they slow fires from spreading into buildings and damaging property.

-Steel siding, which is now more common, is a good choice for siding.
-Metal, in general, is fireproof.
+Steel siding, which is now more common, is a good choice for siding.ย Metal, in general, is fireproof.
 They do not catch fire or spread it.
-However, aluminum siding can melt if exposed to high-temperature flame such as a burning juniper bush.
-The melting point of aluminum is ~1200 F. That of steel is ~2500 F. Vinyl is ~200 F.
+However, aluminum siding can melt if exposed to high-temperature flame such as a burning juniper bush.ย ย The melting point of aluminum is ~1200 F. That of steel is ~2500 F. Vinyl is ~200 F.

-Brick and stone veneers over wooden frames reduce the risk of fire enormously.
+Brickย andย stoneย veneers over wooden frames reduce the risk of fire enormously.
 It is important to use solid brick or stone, not a thin veneer that has the appearance of brick or stone.

-When making the house exterior fire-resistant, house owners forget about the trims, soffits and windows”.
+When making the house exterior fire-resistant, house owners forget about the trims, soffits and windowsโ€.
 Yes, the siding takes most of the space on the exterior walls.
 But if the trims do not provide comparable performance, they can be the vulnerable component on your home.

-Pay attention to the materials it’s made from.
+Pay attention to the materials itโ€™s made from.
 Check if they are noncombustible or not.
-If the trims are made with flammable material options, try to reinstall the better product during your next renovation.
-Make sure all openings are well sealed.
+If the trims are made with flammable material options, try to reinstall the better product during your next renovation.ย Make sure all openings are well sealed.
 Fiber-cement trim products are readily available.

 Modifying or refurbishing a manufactured home to meet all the recommended wildfire resistant features can be an expensive, albeit very worthwhile endeavor.
 As an alternative, homeowners may want to consider the prospect of replacing an older fire-prone home with a new fire resistant home.
 All new manufactured homes placed in designated state or local fire hazard severity zones must conform to Title 24, Part 2, Chapter 7A in order to qualify for HCD building permits.